Small business marketing: Strategies to grow your business

 How can I compete with larger businesses that have bigger marketing budgets and resources?

-It’s tough competing with the big players, so make sure you start by getting the basics right.
-First, make sure you understand and can articulate your unique value proposition.
+Small businesses have unique advantages over larger competitors.
+Focus on getting the fundamentals right to leverage these strengths.
+First, make sure you understand and can articulate your unique value proposition, as research shows that brand-focused campaigns can achieve four times the bottom-line impact.
 Then craft a marketing campaign that builds customer relationships and use agile, targeted strategies to help you compete.

 How can I adapt my marketing strategy to changes in customer behavior or economic conditions?